0x0Doron/PySAT/README.md

 time nor desire to continue this project.

 When I started this, I didn't know how to structure a project, as I said, I was still studying.
-So, if you are a brave adventurer and want to see the bowels of my project ( code :) ), DO IT AT YOUR OWN RISK.
+So, if you are a brave adventurer and want to see the bowels of my project...
 But know, that I enjoyed and learned a lot of new concepts while I was developing.